-The maximum exposure of these unconsolidated VIEs is generally based on the current carrying value of the investments and any future funding commitments.
-We have determined that the single source of our exposure to these VIEs is our capital investments in them.
-The carrying value and maximum exposure of these unconsolidated VIEs were not material as of December 31, 2019 and March 31, 2020.
+Our maximum exposure to these unconsolidated VIEs is generally based on the current carrying value of the investments and any future funding commitments.
+The carrying value and maximum exposure of these unconsolidated VIEs were not material as of December 31, 2019 and June 30, 2020.